-The PCI DSS Self-Assessment Questionnaire (SAQ) is a set of documents containing questions based on the requirements of PCI that you’ll answer “yes” or “no” to.
-This step is crucial to identifying the missing pieces of your payment security.
+The PCI DSS Self-Assessment Questionnaire (SAQ) is a set of documents containing questions based on the requirements of PCI to which you’ll answer “yes” or “no.” This step is crucial to identifying the missing pieces of your payment security.

 - Complete a Formal Attestation of Compliance

 After bridging the gaps in your payment security, the next step is to fill out a formal attestation of compliance (AOC).
 This claims your business is compliant with all relevant PCI standards.
 Once you complete the AOC, you can have a qualified security assessor review your findings and create a report on your compliance.

 - Submit Your Documents